Amicus Briefs

 National Pork Producers Council v.
 Ross

 This case narrowly weighs the permissibility of constrictive “gestation crates” on industrial pig farms and more broadly considers whether the restriction of such practices through ballot measures like Proposition 12 in California imposes an undue burden on producers.
-Carter Snead, along with social commentator Mary Eberstadt and Carter Scully of National Review, filed an amicus brief arguing that a basic respect and decency toward animals is consistent with the deep tradition of Western thought, and this legitimate moral interest can be articulated by legislation like Proposition 12, which thus does not unduly restrict industry practices and the market at large.
+Carter Snead, along with social commentator Mary Eberstadt and Matthew Scully of National Review, filed an amicus brief arguing that a basic respect and decency toward animals is consistent with the deep tradition of Western thought, and this legitimate moral interest can be articulated by legislation like Proposition 12, which thus does not unduly restrict industry practices and the market at large.

 Contraceptive Mandate